rdd-giga/qlear-guides/source/_posts/Editing My Profile.md

 ---
-title: Editing My Profile
+title: 'Editing My Profile'
-categories: User Settings
+categories: 'User Settings'
+sortIndex: '0'
 ---
-LGTM

 Your Profile contains 3 pieces of basic information for your account:

 - Email